 Benign prostatic hyperplasia (BPH)

-Prostate adenoma (benign prostate enlargement, BPH) — it is benign prostatic hyperplasia.
-Benign prostatic hyperplasia (BPH) is one of the most common urologic diseases of men of mature age.
+Benign prostatic hyperplasia (BPH) is benign prostatic hyperplasia.
+Benign prostatic hyperplasia is one of the most common urological diseases in men in adulthood.

-According to recent statistics, at the age of 40 years in 50% of the men there are changes in the prostate gland associated with an increase (hyperplasia) and, after 80 years, every man has prostate adenoma (BPH).
+According to the latest statistics, at the age of 40, 50% of men have changed in the prostate gland associated with its enlargement (hyperplasia), and after 80 years, every man has a prostate adenoma.

-The development of this disease of the prostate (prostate adenoma, BPH) is associated with hormonal disorders of the body, which are observed in virtually all men after 40-45 years (the so-called male menopause or andropause).
-Currently, however, many of the key mechanisms of prostate adenoma (BPH) remains unclear, which is not possible to develop enough effective measures for prevention of this disease.
+The development of this disease of the prostate gland (prostate adenoma) is associated with hormonal disorders of the body, which are observed in almost all men after 40-45 years (the so-called male menopause or andropause).
+However, at present, many key mechanisms of the occurrence of prostate adenoma remain unclear, which does not allow the development of sufficiently effective measures to prevent this disease.

-The gradual enlargement of the prostate for adenoma (BPH) leads to compression of the urethra that passes through it, and impairment of the normal outflow of urine from the bladder.
-Depending on the stage of disease and size of the prostate prostate adenoma (BPH) can cause a slight decline from the rate of urine flow before the development of a complete block of the urethral and the inability to empty the bladder, which is an emergency condition requiring immediate medical attention.
+The gradual enlargement of the prostate gland with adenoma leads to compression of the urethra passing through it and disruption of the normal outflow of urine from the bladder.
+Depending on the stage of the disease and the size of the prostate gland, Benign prostatic hyperplasia can cause from a slight decrease in the flow rate of urine to the development of a complete urethral block and the inability to empty the bladder, which is an emergency condition requiring urgent medical attention.

-For the first manifestation of prostatic adenoma (BPH) associated with enlarged prostate and a impairment of urinary flow include the following:
+The first manifestation of prostate adenoma associated with an enlargement of the prostate gland and impaired outflow of urine include the following:

 - sluggish stream of urine